 So that’s a quick list, but I wanted to give you the view from above and not get stuck in the weeds below…for now.
 Bitwig Studio’s demo is available at www.bitwig.com for you to try (you just can’t save).
 Once you grab it, I want you to try something.

-Oscar Garza is a musician, composer and producer based out of Dallas, TX.
-He has worked either directly or indirectly for software companies like Propellerhead, Ableton and Avid.
-Oscar is currently contracted by +Bitwig and Nektar Technology as a Technology Evangelist for Bitwig Studio and Nektar Technology controllers.
+Oscar Garza is a musician, composer, and producer based out of Dallas, TX.
+He has worked either directly or indirectly for software companies like Propellerhead, Ableton, and Avid.